Could Gray Divorce Be an Act of Love?

 The availability of these resources offers a beacon of hope for those struggling in their marriage.
 It suggests that couples facing marital difficulties have a range of options to explore before deciding on divorce.
 Whether it's working through financial disagreements, communication issues, or other marital challenges, professional help can provide couples with the support they need to either reconcile their differences or part ways amicably, ensuring a healthier and more positive path forward.

 What if it's time to move on?

-I help with a lot of gray divorces in my practice.
-What I appreciate most about the older couples reaching out to work with me is that they are doing it from a place of respect for each other.
+We help with a lot of gray divorces in our practice.
+What I appreciate most about the older couples reaching out to work with us is that they are doing it from a place of respect for each other.
 They want to make sure that both parties will be financially secure, and they don't want to waste a ton of money on an unnecessary legal battle.